devanshkp/ai-mushroom-classifier/README.md

 # AI Mushroom Classifier 🍄

-An intelligent web application that identifies mushroom species from uploaded images using a custom-trained deep learning model.
+An intelligent web app that identifies mushroom species from uploaded images using a custom-trained deep learning model.
 Users receive real-time predictions with confidence scores, aiding in the preliminary identification of mushrooms.

 <img src="./screenshots/Prediction.png" alt="Prediction" width="750">